selous123/SRNet-zoom-pytorch/README.md

+# SRNet for digital zoom

+Code for paper: Self-supervised Residual-aware Network for Digital Zoom This paper proposes SRNet for digital zoom which takes advantage of self-supervised learning (SSL) and multi-task learning (MTL)

+This code is based on:

+Python 3.7.3

+Pytorch 1.1.0

+Ubuntu16.04 LTS

-## Data
+## Data Processing

-1.Download and Extract Dataset
+1).
+Download and Extract Dataset

 Problems in origin Image:
 1. train/00004 unable to align with the align code